Maximizing Sales with Non-Monetary Service Value

 This is the power of non-monetary and service value.

-Let’s uncover the role these alternate negotiables play in sales.
+Let’s uncover the role these alternative negotiables play in sales.

 What Are Non-Monetary Negotiables?